SoniaN12/Brain-Memory-Game/README.md

 Brain Memory Game is a Java swing application where players match pairs of cards to test and improve their memory, the game records  scores , ranks players , and provides recommendations for improvement.
 # Technologies used
-1.Java
+Java
-2.Java swing
+Java swing
-3.Object oriented programming
+Object oriented programming

 # Installations
 Intelli J idea or Java Script application.